explaingit

 TLDR

-Dependency manager for PHP that automatically finds compatible versions of external libraries, downloads them, and sets up your project to use them.
+The standard package manager for PHP, declare which libraries your project needs, and Composer automatically finds compatible versions, downloads them, and sets up your code to use them.

 Mindmap